Amor-Jansen/zippynerd-photography-studio/README.md

 ## Credits

  - ### Content
-    - Some insperation from the love running project by Code Institute
+    - Some insperation from the love running project by Code Institute.
-    - I did Google a lot of concepts and used information from w3schools.com
+    - I did Google a lot of concepts and used information from w3schools.com.
     - I used https://dcode.domenade.com guide on grid in css for images.
-    - I used Google fonts Shalimar and Overpass
+    - I used Google fonts Shalimar and Overpass.
-    - I used Fontawesome for the footer logos
+    - I used Fontawesome for the footer logos.
     - I used Favicon.oi for my favicon.
+    - I used Balsamiq for the wireframes.
  - ### Media

     - All images used in this project are my own.